 We decided to stay another day here at Malibu Beach RV Park.
-We’d had a very busy day yesterday and were not keen to be back on the road again so soon.
+We’d had a very busy day yesterday and were not keen to be back on the road again.
 As we quite liked the look of Santa Monica when we passed through yesterday we thought we’d take a closer look.

 We decided we wouldn’t leave it too late before making our way back as we wanted to try and stop off at the Malibu shopping mall on the way through, and the buses are rather infrequent after late afternoon.
-In attempting to do so we got off the bus too soon and ended up in a chic, fashionable (another word for expensive), shopping complex.
-We waited for an hour in the heat for the next bus which wasn’t much fun; we’d decided against trying to stop off further down the road for our shopping and instead made our way back to the RV.
+In attempting to do so we got off the bus too soon and ended up in a chic, fashionable (a term meaning expensive), shopping complex.
+We waited for an hour in the heat for the next bus which wasn’t much fun, before deciding against trying to stop off further down the road for our shopping and instead made our way back to the RV.

-Back home we had our chicken curry alfresco, followed by a drink watching the Pacific Ocean, tomorrow we move inland and this will be the last time we will see the Pacific Ocean.
+Back home we had our chicken curry alfresco, followed by a drink whilst staring out at the Pacific Ocean.
+Tomorrow we move inland and this will be the last time we will see the Pacific.

 LOCATION TONIGHT: Malibu Beach RV Park, 25801 Pacific Coast Highway www.maliburv.com

-Rosina had defrosted a chicken breast in the fridge overnight ready to include in the chicken curry to be cooked in the slow cooker for tonight’s meal.
-The amount of water the chicken had around it in the cling-film covered dish suggests it had not been killed quickly and humanely but had in fact drowned.
+The Chef had defrosted a chicken breast in the fridge overnight ready to include in the chicken curry to be cooked in the slow cooker for tonight’s meal.
+The amount of water the chicken had around it in the cling-film-covered dish suggested it had not been killed quickly and humanely but had in fact drowned.

 The bus took us past Santa Monica beach and pier and after about an hour dropped us at the junction of Fairfax & Venice in the suburbs of Los Angeles.
 From there we caught our second bus, the 217 which dropped us right outside Mann's Chinese Theatre on Hollywood Boulevard.

 By now we had confirmed our suspicions – we wouldn’t like Los Angeles.
 We walked next door to the Kodak Theatre and through the centre of it could see the ‘Hollywood’ sign on a distant hill behind.
-So up the stairs and escalators we went and took our photographs of the sign.
+So up the stairs and escalators we went and took our photographs of the sign from there.
 What a saving in time, effort and money.
-That was it, we’d done all we wanted to do in this rip-off tourist nightmare, and it was still only 1030.
+That was it, we’d done all we wanted to do in this rip-off tourist nightmare, and it was still only 10:30.

 It had been forty years since I had last seen her.
 It was the 31st October 1967, I was in the Royal Navy and it was my first ever day at sea onboard the aircraft carrier HMS Hermes.
 We had left Portsmouth, sailing to support our troop withdrawal from Aden.
 At the same time the Queen Mary left Southampton for the very last time on her last cruise and scheduled to end her cruise right here.
 HMS Hermes escorted her down the English Channel before she went her way and we went ours.

-Our target time for leaving Long Beach was 1500 as we had a long journey back involving three buses and two trains.
-When we left we hit the rush hour; traffic jams galore and noisy individuals who just had to make loud mobile phone calls about absolutely nothing, apart that is from the young lady who was obviously being dumped by her boyfriend, all rather embarrassing in a public place.
+Our target time for leaving Long Beach was 15:00 as we had a long journey back involving three buses and two trains.
+When we left we hit the rush hour; traffic jams galore and noisy individuals who just had to make loud mobile phone calls about absolutely nothing, apart that is from the young lady who was obviously being dumped by her boyfriend by phone, all rather embarrassing in a public place.
 It seems the smaller the phones become, the bigger the mouth that's needed to operate them.